 Mass deportation would harm the U.S. economy.
 Immigrants are a net gain for the economy, and yes, that includes low-skill immigrants.
 Aside from the labor they provide, undocumented immigrants pay about $100 billion in taxes annually.
 Also, as this policy analysis from the Brookings Institution points out, unauthorized immigrants typically take different jobs from low-skilled U.S.-born labor (e.g., housekeeping, construction, caregivers), not to mention contribute to the long-term fiscal health of the U.S.

 As such, removing these laborers that are positively contributing to the economy would harm the economy, a concept I explored earlier this month with the housing construction market.
-The Peterson Institute for International Economics (PIIE) found that deporting 8.3 million unauthorized workers would be 7.4 percent below the baseline by 2028.
+The Peterson Institute for International Economics (PIIE) found that deporting 8.3 million unauthorized workers would brings the GDP to be at 7.4 percent below the baseline by 2028.
 The Wharton School of Business, which is the premiere business school in the U.S., similarly estimated a negative trend regarding GDP: a reduction of GDP per capita by one percent between now and 2050.

 PIIE also found that deportation would decrease the number of employee hours worked by 6.7 percent.
 That makes sense, especially since deportation has been shown to lower the employment and hourly wages of U.S.-born citizens because of an increase in labor costs and reduction of local consumption (East et al., 2023).